ZefraAlseif/Domino-Game/README.md

 `def valid_move(table,chosen_domino,chosen_side):`
    - This function checks that the move that the individual played is a valid move
-   - It does this by taking into account the chosen side and chosen domino match the table value
+   - It does this by taking into account the chosen side and chosen domino match the table value `def score(player_dominos,turn):`
+   - This function takes the last turn and all of the remainding dominos
+   - It then removes the winning player from the list and adds up the points from each player `def check_winner(player_dominos):`
+   - This function activates when the game ends via the condition that no player can make a move
+   - The function takes all of the players and their corresponding dominos to perform a check to see which player has the least amount of points.

- # Things that need to be added:
+ # Things that need to be added: (Version 1)
-> (0) Match the dominos played i.e '2-3' '3-4' not '2-3' '4-3' [Completed]
+> Match the dominos played i.e '2-3' '3-4' not '2-3' '4-3' [Completed]

-> (1) Check if any of the dominos the current player has is playable [Completed]
+> Check if any of the dominos the current player has is playable [Completed]

-> (2) Check if the domino and side the player chose equate to a correct value [Completed]
+> Check if the domino and side the player chose equate to a correct value [Completed]

-> (3) End the game when no player has a domino to play or someone has ran out of dominos [Pending]
+> End the game when no player has a domino to play or someone has ran out of dominos [Completed]
+# Things needed to improve functionality of game (Version 2)
+> Add a function that determines where the domino the user chose has to be played.
+Hence no need to input the side that the user wants to play.
+However, when the domino can be played in both sides ask the user will be asked which side he would like to play [Completed]

+> Add an AI function in order to make sure that the computer is capable of making moves on its own.
+For this case only focus on adding the functionality, later will try to introduce machine learning to make the AI more formidable [Pending]

+> Introduce the ability to play until the winning player has reached a score of 100, this means that there must be a score keeper for each player in the game [Pending]

+> Introduce two game modes, solo play and team play.
+Solo play is the first iteration of the game and team play will allow for score to be shared between teams [Pending]